Menu

 NOTE: This workshop will be recorded for distribution to all who register (breakout rooms will not be recorded).

-This is a 90-min workshop.
-It will take place starting at 12:00pm EDT.
+This is a 90-minute workshop.
+It will take place starting at 12pm EST.

 Speaker: